SreekanthPai/Department-Management-System/README.md

    pip install Django

-4. After running the above commands run code
+4. Open the project folder in any IDE like Pycharm, Visual studio code, ... etc
+4. Run the following commands in terminal / command promt (it should be pointed to project folder)

    python manage.py migrate